Abhijithprashanth/Wireshark-for-Beginners-Capture-Packets/README.md

 **!(ip.addr == <ip>) and tcp.port == 443**
 Step 2: We can add multiple conditions by using parentheses to prevent excustion errors **!(ip.addr == <ip>) and (tcp.port == 80 or tcp.port == 443)**

-### 6. Capstone Task: Use Wireshark to capture and observe ethernet packets on HTTP and HTTPS ports